ServeMeLlib/dev/README.md

 ---- Ok, how about this, imagine you'd like to call a method from an assembly from a dll file.
 Here is how to do it in server.csv `getSome,assembly file:///D:/ServeMe.Tests/bin/Debug/ServeMe.Tests.DLL ServeMe.Tests.when_serve_me_runs DoSomething w,get` Inside unit tests you can use this helper method to compose the execution instruction `string instruction = ServeMe.GetMethodExecutionInstruction(this.GetType(), methodName, arg);`

+---- Ok, finally, how about this, imagine you'd like to execute a c sharp script that lives in a file.
+Here is how to do it in server.csv `getSome,sourcecode csharp xyz.txt w,get` .
+This will execute the script when ever a get request is made for /getSome
+The script can be something like this
+`return DateTime.UtcNow;` inside a file called, say, code.txt The server entry will be
+`getSome,sourcecode csharp code.txt,get`

+so a get to /getsome will return the value of  DateTime.UtcNow;

 ----
 This is how a sample server.csv looks like https://github.com/ServeMeLlib/dev/blob/master/server.csv